-Before you begin, you’ll need to ensure your walls are properly prepared.
-Any previous tiles, wallpaper or other wall coverings must be removed and any large areas with blown plaster should be repaired first.
+Before you begin, you’ll need to prepare your walls properly.
+Any previous tiles, wallpaper or wall coverings must be removed, and any large areas with blown plaster must be repaired first.

-For the acrylic splashback to fit flush against the wall and be properly secured, the wall needs to be flat without any raised imperfections or large dips.
+For the acrylic splashback to fit flush against the wall and be properly secured, the wall must be flat without any raised imperfections or large dips.

-Hold a long spirit level up against the wall and move it along to find any dips.
-You’ll be able to see these behind the spirit level where there’s a gap between it and the wall.
-You can fill in any dips with a pre-mixed plaster skim; leave it to dry before sanding flat.
+Hold a long spirit level against the wall and move it around to find any dips.
+You’ll see these dips when there’s a gap between the spirit level and the wall.
+Fill in any dips with a pre-mixed plaster skim and leave it to dry before sanding flat.

-If your walls are particularly wobbly in texture and un-level, it may be worth re-plastering first.
-A few anomaly dips won’t cause much of a problem, but just like tiling, a level base will make all the difference to how good the end result is.
+If your walls are particularly uneven, it may be worth re-plastering first.
+A few dips won’t cause much of a problem, but like tiling, a level base makes a big difference to the finish.

 2. Clean and Seal the Walls

-If you have freshly plastered walls or raw plasterboard, you will also need to seal the wall before fitting the acrylic.
-Both fresh plaster and plasterboard are porous, which means they will suck the moisture from the adhesive before it’s able to properly stick.
+If you have freshly plastered walls or raw plasterboard, you must seal the wall before fitting the acrylic.
+Both fresh plaster and plasterboard are porous, which means they will suck the moisture from the adhesive before it can properly stick.

-To seal a wall, simply mix up some PVA and water in a 50/50 ratio and apply to the wall.
-Make sure to leave to dry before moving on to the next step.
+To seal a wall, mix up some PVA and water in a 50/50 ratio and apply it to the wall.
+Make sure to leave it to dry before moving on to the next step.

 3. Measure the Wall

-Using a tape measure, measure both the height and width of the wall area in which you wish to install the splashback and write these down on a piece of paper.
-Depending on how long your wall is, you may have to fit two separate pieces of splashback with a join, in which case take measurements for installing two separate pieces if need be.
+Using a tape measure, measure the height and width of the wall area where you wish to install the splashback.
+Depending on the length of your wall, you may have to fit two pieces of splashback with a join.
+In this case, take measurements for installing two separate pieces.

 4. Mark Measurements on the Acrylic and Apply Masking Tape

 Keeping the protective film on the acrylic, transfer your measurements onto the acrylic sheet using a pencil line and a long ruler.
 Apply some masking tape over the top of this line and then re-draw it onto the masking tape.
-The masking tape will ensure when you cut the acrylic, it won’t chip or splinter.
+The masking tape will ensure that it won’t chip or splinter when you cut the acrylic.

 5. Preparation Before Cutting

-You can use a variety of different saws to cut through acrylic, including a jigsaw, circular saw or table saw.
-Whichever saw you choose, make sure to use a blade that is suitable for acrylic, which ideally is a fine and closely spaced tooth blade.
+You can use various saws to cut through acrylic, including a jigsaw, circular, or table saw.
+Whichever saw you choose, ensure you use a blade suitable for acrylic, which ideally is a fine and closely spaced tooth blade.
 According to Cut Plastic Sheeting, wide space teeth will cause the acrylic to chip.

 6. Cutting the Acrylic

-This video below demonstrates cutting acrylic perfectly with different saws, including a score-and-snap technique, using just a knife, although this is only suitable for acrylic less than 5mm thick and not recommended for large sheets.
+The video below demonstrates cutting acrylic perfectly with different saws.
+The video includes a score-and-snap technique, although this is only suitable for acrylic less than 5mm thick and not recommended for large sheets.

 7. Measuring Sockets and Switches

-For a perfect fit, we recommend reducing the rectangle by around 5 mm on each edge.
-The cover of the socket or switch will be able to fit over the top of the acrylic, therefore making the cut slightly smaller in size guarantees there will be no gaps.
+- Add masking tape over the line and redraw as you did earlier.
+We recommend reducing the rectangle by around 5 mm on each edge for a perfect fit.
+The cover of the socket/switch will fit over the top of the acrylic, making the cut slightly smaller in size and guaranteeing no gaps.

 8. Cutting Around Sockets and Switches

-Using a drill and suitable drill bit for acrylic, drill four holes into the inner corners of the rectangle you have just drawn.
-Place a piece of wood underneath each hole as you drill through, to prevent splintering and again, remember not to force the drill through, just let it go through at its own pace!
+Using a drill and a suitable drill bit for acrylic, drill four holes into the inner corners of the rectangle you drew.
+Place a piece of wood underneath each hole as you drill to prevent splintering.
+Remember not to force the drill through.
+Let it run through at its own pace!

-Once you’ve drilled four holes you can then slot a jigsaw into one hole at a time and cut along the straight lines to remove the rest of the rectangular outline.
+Once you’ve drilled four holes, slot a jigsaw into one hole at a time and cut along the straight lines to remove the rest of the rectangular outline.

 9. Smooth Cut Edges